AlgoCompSynth/CLAMS/README.md

 The Teensy and the Daisy already have both Arduino support and extensive audio libraries, so all I need to build there is the Forth control structure.
-For the other boards, there are two libraries I can use:
+For the other boards, there are two excellent libraries I can use:
 [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools.git)
 and [AMY](https://github.com/shorepine/amy.git).
 My plan is to have both, assuming there is space in the flash on the boards.